FriendsOfSymfony/FOSRestBundle/Resources/doc/4-exception-controller-support.rst

 Step 4: ExceptionController support
 ===================================

-When implementing an API it is also necessary to handle exceptions in a RESTful way, while ensuring that no security sensitive information leaks out.
-This bundle provides an extra controller for that job.
-Using this custom ExceptionController it is possible to leverage the View layer when building responses for uncaught Exceptions.
+When implementing an API it is also necessary to handle exceptions, while ensuring that no security sensitive information leaks out.
+This bundle provides an extra controller for that job: the ExceptionController.

-The ExceptionController can be enabled via the FOSRestBundle
+The ExceptionController can be enabled via the FOSRestBundle configuration:
-configuration:

 .. code-block:: yaml

     # app/config/config.yml
     fos_rest:
-        exception:
-            enabled: true
+        exception: true
-            exception_controller: 'Acme\DemoBundle\Controller\ExceptionController::showAction'

 .. note::